Skip to main content

 A private certificate authority typically creates certificates that contain only the CA certificate, but a large company may have a hierarchy of certificate authorities requiring a certificate to contain a certificate chain.

-A certificate file contains a certificate, such as a CA, server, or client certificate.
+A certificate file contains a certificate, such as a CA, server, or client certificate, required by TLS to prove the identity of a computer.

 FairCom software requires a certificate file to implement the following: